ConnorPickles/ConnorPickles/README.md

 I'm Connor, a 4th/5th year Computer Science student at the University of Victoria.
 I mainly use GitHub for schoolwork so most of my repos are private, but you can check out my [blog] where I write about tech and video games.

-Currently looking for work as a Game Developer / Game Designer!
+Currently working as a Gameplay Engineer at [Kabam Games](https://kabam.com)!

 ### Socials